ErpNetDocs/tech/modules/crm/clientcenter/billing/invoices.md

 - **Date** - Date of creation of the document.
 - **Amount** - The amount of the invoice.

+### Document types

+By default, the **Invoices** page displays all invoices of all document types.

+Administrators can optionally configure it to display only invoices of a certain type.

+If set, the **[InvoiceDocumentTypes JSON setting](https://docs.erp.net/tech/modules/crm/clientcenter/reference.html#invoicedocumenttypes-setting)** determines which invoice document type or types can be shown.

 ## Invoice document

 If you click the **blue arrow button** on the leftmost portion of a row, you can reveal more details about an invoice.